s1n4/Taeniurus/README.md

 `!cguser`; To change the username which is stored in the _taeniurus.cfg_ file.

-`!passwd`; To change the password which is stored in the _taeniurus.cfg_ file, password will encrypt with the md5 hash algorithm.
+`!passwd`; To change the password which is stored in the _taeniurus.cfg_ file, password will be encrypted with the md5 hash algorithm.

 `!show_cmds`; To see all commands.